 Each student-athlete is given a travel letter at the beginning of each semester to give to their professor(s).
 Although priority registration does assist us in narrowing down travel conflicts with classes, conflicts may still occur.
 Travel letters are given to the professors discussing the student-athletes obligations to their team as well as to their course.
 Travel letters do not excuse the student-athlete from the course work, but rather grants them flexibility to make up the missed work if planned ahead with professor(s).

-The Department of Athletics offers student-athletes the opportunity to check out and utilize university laptops while traveling in study hall.
+The Department of Athletics offers student-athletes the opportunity to check out and utilize university laptops while traveling.
 Wireless and Ethernet capable laptops are able to log into the university system granting student-athletes the opportunity to access university programs.
 If interested in using a laptop for travel, please ask your head coach to reserve a laptop on your behalf.

 GradesFirst is a Student Retention Intervention System that helps your student services personnel to efficiently identify, engage, and retain your at-risk students.
 The system provides Enhanced Early Alerts, Appointment Scheduling, Tutor Management, Assignment Tracking, Success Center Management, Attendance Tracking, Communications Center, Calendar features and much more.
 Student-athletes can log-in to the GradesFirst website here.

 Through a partnership with the Center for Academic Achievement, the Department of Athletics will be hosting academic skill workshops for student-athletes.
 These workshops will be administered to student-athletes in the Outdoor Sports Complex monthly.